fravan/olive/README.md

 This code reload cannot work on your main file because it is an init function that only runs once.
 In case you modify it, olive crashes to let you know you _have_ to restart it.

+## Proxy

+The proxy is dumb for now and does not handle Web sockets nor SSE connections.
+It waits for the server to end the connection before sending it to the client, so any long lived connection mechanism is broken.
+I don't know how to create a nicer proxy, and that's the **main** problem remaining on Olive… Everything else seems to work fine 👍